gnu-mirror-unofficial/groff/contrib/mom/examples/README.txt

 indent the first paragraph of a section -- this is the usual convention in French typesetting.

+***copyright-default.mom/copyright-chapter.mom***

+These two files demonstrate the correct way to insert a copyright page into mom documents.
+"Default" is for DOCTYPE DEFAULT;
+"chapter" is for DOCTYPE CHAPTER.

 ***mom-pdf.mom***

 The manual, Producing PDFs with mom and groff.